xataio/client-ts/cli/README.md

 npm i --location=global @xata.io/cli
 ```

 This will install the Xata CLI.
-We recommend installing it globally because it becomes much more convenient to work with, having you invoke a `xata` command instead of the more convoluted variant with a project-scoped installation (`npm run xata`), or an npx-based installation (`npx @xata.io/cli`).
-Theses alternative approaches also work according to your preference.
+We recommend installing it globally because it becomes much more convenient to work with: you can invoke a `xata` command from anywhere, instead of the more convoluted variant with a project-scoped installation (`npm run xata`), or an npx-based installation (`npx @xata.io/cli`).
+These alternative approaches also work according to your preference, but we recommend a global installation.

 ### Installing the Binary without npm